arashnm80/arashnm80.github.io/handbook/i-dentity.md

 > We are here to drink beer.
 We are here to kill war.
 We are here to laugh at the odds and live our lives so well that Death will tremble to take us.

 > Every great painter paints what he is.

+> I'm gonna change the world and I'm not gonna ask for permission.